zschaeffer/dsp/02-editors.md

 Computing's interface is text.
 To work effectively, you need to be fluent with this interface.

-### Typing
+## Typing

-It may sound silly, but [make sure](http://www.typingtest.com/) you know how to type.
+It may sound silly, but make sure you know how to type.
+Take this [typing test](http://www.typingtest.com/).
 You should be comfortable typing with perfect accuracy at 60 words per minute, at least.
 If you currently can't, practice until you can.

 A lot of your work will be done in a text editor.
 You have to know how to use your editor.
 Any editor will work, but knowing a powerful editor well will make you faster, more comfortable, and more effective.

 ---

-### Terminal Editor
+## Terminal Editor

 Sometimes you will need to use a non-graphical text editor.
 This means an editor that will run entirely inside a terminal window, without spawning a new window, entirely without mouse input.